Developer(s) – Haywire Studios

 The game’s longevity is most definitely the worst thing about it.
 The game can be finished in less than 2 hours, which for an RPG even with light elements, is a pretty short time to last.
 That being said, if the game is played through, players will find that there is most definitely scope for expansion to this world’s mythology; be that through either a sequel or DLC.
 The series does potentially have a bright future ahead of it, but a game of this magnitude deserves to last far longer than what it does.

 The story of the game follows a 12th-century barbarian named James, who is taken to an alternative time by a mysterious organization that enlists his help to defeat an evil known as the Dark Atomos which is wreaking havoc across time and space.
 James is also in search of his daughter, whom he claims to be the last thing he has left.
 It’s an emotionally charged story with a few twists and turns before the end and it makes it stand out somewhat among the circle of indie RPGs released since the start of the eighth generation.

 Originality – 7/10

 All these elements combined within the game make it a fairly unique experience; one worth playing through at least once.
-There are these elements of it which show that the game was a labor of love undertaken over a period of many years and as there is a lot of room for expansion in most of every aspect, there is definitely scope for there being extensive mythology attached to this series; but overall, this game is a decent start to all that.
+There are these elements of it that show that the game was a labor of love undertaken over a period of many years and as there is a lot of room for expansion in most of every aspect, there is definitely scope for there being extensive mythology attached to this series; but overall, this game is a decent start to all that.

-In summation, A Matter of time, whilst having a couple of issues here and there, is a respectively good game worth at least one playthrough and a solid start for this up and coming development team.
+In summation, A Matter of time, whilst having a couple of issues here and there, is a respectively good game worth at least one playthrough and a solid start for this up-and-coming development team.
 It has an emotionally charged story, decent gameplay, unique controls, and some extremely well-crafted visuals and it has a lot of potential to expand into a great series down the lines.